psganesh/TestNotes/AWS_Notes.md

 - RDS – Relational Db service, mysql, postgress, oracle
 - DynamoDB – Non relational
 - Elasticache -  caching data - for Eg. to store top 10 products in cache rather than to pull from DB using web service - it free up the DB to run the other queries.
-- Red Shift – Data Warehousing or BI - here run complex query (lot time complete, joins & etc) for analysis (for eg. mgmt want to know profit and loss)
+- Red Shift – Data Warehousing or BI - here run complex query (lot time complete, joins & etc) for analysis (for e.g. mgmt want to know profit and loss)

 # Migration
 - AWS Migration Hub – track your application as you migrate to AWS and integrate with other services within migration framework
 - Application Discovery service - Automated discover the dependencies.
-Eg: sharepoint or dependency with DB
+Eg: share-point or dependency with DB
-- Database migration service - for eg: On premises DB into AWS
+- Database migration service - for e.g: On premises DB into AWS
-- Server migration service - for eg: server to migrate to AWS
+- Server migration service - for e,g: server to migrate to AWS
 - Snowball - migrate TB data into AWS

 # Networking & Content Delivery*
 - VPC – virtual private cloud.
 Configure your own private cloud (firewall, AZ, N/W side IP range, route tables and etc)
-- CloudFront – CDN,  stores your image/video closer to your AZ, edgelocation
+- CloudFront – CDN,  stores your image/video closer to your AZ, edge location
 - Route53 – DNS service
 - API Gateway – Create own API to talk to other services
-- Direct Connect – direct line from hdq to amazon cloud / VPC
+- Direct Connect – direct line from HDQ to amazon cloud / VPC

 # Developer Tools
 - CodeStar – collaborating code